-Per the proposed Rental Assistance Demonstration conversion, SHA's public housing units, with the exception of Stewart Manor, have a demolition/disposition status that is under review.
-These units (Utley Plaza, Linden Heights, Foushee Heights) are off-line pending modernization.
+Units at Utley Plaza, Linden Heights, and Foushee Heights are HUD-approved off-line pending modernization units.
 While having this status, the U.S. Department of Housing and Urban Development's (HUD) Public and Indian Housing Information Center's system, cannot be changed to identify any other status, such as damaged, modernization, etc. However, to keep HUD informed, SHA shall provide documentation regarding any proposed offline units.
 SHA shall also have an internal process that will require approval by the Property Manager and CEO, prior to units being taken offline.